 How much does it cost to get out of Windows 10 S mode?

 In most cases, there is no charge to switch out of S mode.
-The switching is entirely free.
-You may want to contact Microsoft directly if you see otherwise.
+The switching process is entirely free.
+However, if you encounter any issues or concerns, you may want to contact Microsoft directly for assistance.